Ravencentric/ravencentric.github.io/content/blog/match-case-dict.md

         case ["deploy"]:
             print("Case 1: Deploying with defaults")

-        # Match exactly two items: "deploy" and a string
+        # Match exactly two items: "deploy" and a string,
-        # binding the string to "environment"
+        # binding the string to `environment`
         case ["deploy", str(environment)]:
             print(f"Case 2: Deploying to {environment}")